azure-octo/dapr-apim-demo/README.md

 kubectl rollout status deployment/demo-apim-gateway
 ```

-You can check if the components were registered correctly in Dapr by inspecting the `daprd` logs in `demo-apim-gateway` pod for `demo-events` and `demo-binding`:
+To check if the components were registered correctly in Dapr, inspect the `daprd` logs in `demo-apim-gateway` pod for `demo-events` and `demo-binding`:

 ```shell
 kubectl logs -l app=demo-apim-gateway -c daprd --tail=200